syc7446/syc7446.github.io/content/publication/sata-icra-2018.md

 publication_short = "In *ICRA*"

 # Abstract and optional shortened version.
-abstract = "We study two multi-robot assignment problems for multi-target tracking.
-We consider distributed approaches in order to deal with limited sensing and communication ranges.
-We seek to simultaneously assign trajectories and targets to the robots.
-Our focus is on \emph{local} algorithms that achieve performance close to the optimal algorithms with limited communication.
-We show how to use a local algorithm that guarantees a bounded approximate solution within $\mathcal{O}(h\log{1/\epsilon})$ communication rounds.
-We compare with a greedy approach that achieves a $2$--approximation in as many rounds as the number of robots.
-Simulation results show that the local algorithm is an effective solution to the assignment problem." abstract_short = ""
+abstract = "We study a multi-robot assignment problem for multi-target tracking.
+The proposed problem can be viewed as the mixed packing and covering problem.
+To deal with a limitation on both sensing and communication ranges, a distributed approach is taken into consideration.
+A local algorithm gives theoretical bounds on both the running time and approximation ratio to an optimal solution.
+We employ a local algorithm of max-min linear programs to solve the proposed task.
+Simulation result shows that a local algorithm is an effective solution to the multi-robot task allocation." abstract_short = ""

 # Featured image thumbnail (optional)